eytanbab/finance-tracker/README.md

 ## Usage

+- **Customize Your Experience**: Personalize settings, switch between chart types, and filter data by account and date for a tailored financial overview.
 - **View Your Finances**: Access the dashboard to get a comprehensive view of your financial data.
 - **Manage Transactions**: Use the forms and filters to add, edit, and organize your transactions and accounts.
-- **Connect Bank Accounts**: Link your bank accounts to automatically fetch transactions and manage subscriptions for premium features.

 ## Contributing